mkdocstrings/griffe/docs/guide/users/recommendations/python-code.md

 Python modules can be written in other languages (C, C++, Rust) and compiled.
 To extract information from such compiled modules, we have to use dynamic analysis, since sources are not available.

-A practice that seem common in projects including compiled modules in their distributions is to make the compiled modules private (prefix their names with an underscore), and to expose their objects from a public module higher-up in the module layout, for example by wildcard importing everything from it.
+A practice that seems common in projects including compiled modules in their distributions is to make the compiled modules private (prefix their names with an underscore), and to expose their objects from a public module higher-up in the module layout, for example by wildcard importing everything from it.

 ```tree
 package/